-- Stay abreast of the political environment and issues pertaining to the queer community on a State-wide and National level. - 2) Serve as a liaison to state and union wide organizations such as University of California Student Association (UCSA), United States Student Association (USSA), and the University of California LGBTQI Steering Committee (SCOM/UCQC). - 3) Attend or stay updated on the meetings and pertaining campaigns of the above specified organization. - 4) Attend or stay updated on as many of the UC LGBTQIA Steering Committee (SCOM/UCQC) meetings as possible during the one (1) academic year term of office. - 5) Bring queer visibility to the state-wide/national forefront by maintaining a working relationship with the External Vice President of Statewide Affairs. - 6) Work with Internal Coordinator to make sure that Associated Students Policy 17 is adhered to at all blood drives. - 7) Hold a minimum of two (2) regularly scheduled office hours per week. - 8) Actively be working on a project which will bring positive change to the queer community.
+- 1) Stay abreast of the political environment and issues pertaining to the queer community on a local, State-wide and National level and give a brief update to the commission at each meeting. - 2) Serve as a liaison to state and union wide organizations such as University of California Student Association (UCSA), United States Student Association (USSA), and the University of California LGBTQI Steering Committee (SCOM/UCQC) and to the greater University of California Queer community. - 3) Attend or stay updated on the meetings and pertaining campaigns of the above specified organization.

+- 4) Attend or stay updated on as many of the UC LGBTQIA Steering Committee (SCOM/UCQC) meetings as possible during the one (1) academic year term of office. - 5) Bring queer visibility to the state-wide/national forefront by maintaining a working relationship with the External Vice President of Statewide Affairs. - 6) Work with Internal Coordinator to make sure that Associated Students Policy 17 is adhered to at all blood drives. - 7) Hold a minimum of two (2) regularly scheduled office hours per week. - 8) Serve as a liaison with Internal Coordinator to other political/non-queer specific organizations on campus. - 9) Actively be working on a project which will bring positive change to the queer community.
 Create a strategy chart and give themselves a set of deadlines that will lead to the end of the quarter or the completion of the project.
 Revise deadlines as the project advances.
 At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need.